AI4Bharat/IndicXlit/app/README.md

 ## About

-This library is based on our [research work](https://indicnlp.ai4bharat.org/indic-xlit/) called **Indic-Xlit** to build tools that can translit text to Indic languages from colloquially-typed content (in English alphabet), precisely called as Roman-to-Native back-transliteration.
-Note that currently we **do not support** Indic to English conversion (Native-to-Roman transliteration).
+This library is based on our [research work](https://ai4bharat.org/transliteration) called **Indic-Xlit** to build tools that can translit text between Indic languages and colloquially-typed content (in English alphabet).
+We support both Roman-to-Native back-transliteration (English script to Indic language conversion), as well as Native-to-Roman transliteration (Indic to English alphabet conversion).

 An online demo is available here: https://xlit.ai4bharat.org